BP plans return to Libya oil exploration

 Libya was Africa's third-largest oil producer until the conflict led to a shutdown in supplies.
 Oil companies including Eni and Total have already resumed some of their Libyan output.

-BP has about 90 local employees in Libya, a company spokesman said.
-It pulled out about 80 expatriate staff and their dependents in February, who have yet to return.

-The company was planning to drill two wells in Libya, one offshore and one onshore.
+BP in 2007 signed a $900 million (562 million pound) deal with Libya, which it described at the time as its largest single exploration commitment.
+It was planning to drill two wells, one offshore and one onshore.

-"We remain enthused about the exploration prospects of those two wells," Dudley said at a news conference to discuss BP's third-quarter earnings.
+"We remain enthused about the exploration prospects of those two wells," Dudley said.
+He was speaking at a news conference to discuss BP's third-quarter earnings.